 Slang words and phrases of Kentucky are the terms commonly used by Kentucky locals.

-They often sound different from standard American English (SAE) and may even be specific to Kentucky’s culture.
+They often sound different from Standard American English (SAE) and may even be specific to Kentucky’s culture.

-Kentucky is known for its unique culture and dialect.
 The state’s slang words and phrases have existed since the 1800s, but many are still used today.

 Kentucky has always had a strong regional identity, reflected in the language its citizens speak.

-With Kentucky’s rich history and blending of cultures, it’s no wonder Kentucky has many unique slang words and phrases that may not be found in other parts of the United States.
+With Kentucky’s rich history and blending of cultures, it’s no wonder Kentucky has many unique slang words and phrases.

 33 Famous Kentucky Slang Words And Phrases